 Books have been written on the subject, but the assumption lying underneath all this is straightforward: women are not only different from men, but worth less than men.
 The word for this is misogyny.
 Misogyny puts women in a double bind from which there is no escape.

 Consider the “nasty woman” comment again.
 The insult came when Hillary Clinton was confidently answering a policy question about entitlement reform.
 To many people, the insult needed no further explanation or clarification.
 It was hurled and it stuck.
 She was a woman speaking her mind, therefore she was nasty.
 There is no way out of this bind.
 Hence the feminist embrace of the word.

 As a faith leader I find it painful to admit this, but religion often reinforces the double bind.
 Religious people like to speak about honoring women, but what that looks like is problematic.
-Religion would rather place women on unhelpful pedestals than work side-by-side or — heavens-to-Betsy — cultivate female leadership!
+Religion would rather place women on unhelpful pedestals than work side-by-side with them!

 Instead, women are treated as window dressing, shut down as soon as they want an equal place at the table.
 Issues like sexual violence are termed “women’s issues” and given secondary priority.
 Women are still told to smile more, and to weigh less.
 Yes, still.

 Churches should recognize the problem of contempt, and admit their own complicity.
+Contempt feeds sexual abuse.
 I call upon churches everywhere to follow Jesus.
 Embrace the message of incarnation.
 Expose contempt for what it is.